 Drip Loops and Straws

-Many of us are aware that X13 and Fully variable motor failure has peaked over the last few years and there are several reasons for that.
+Many of us are aware that X13 and Fully variable motor failure has peaked over the last few years and I’m sure there are multiple reasons for that.
 One of the reasons is fairly simple and can be traced back to two simple installation and service practices that can be easily implemented.

 - Seal all air handler / Furnace / Coil penetrations